Yemen gets new virus hospital after other facilities close

 The Red Cross has announced the opening of a new field hospital in southern Yemen specifically to treat coronavirus patients

 In the south, an already wrecked health system seems to have completely shut down.
-Many medical facilities in Aden, southern Yemen's main city, have closed as staffers flee or simply turn patients away.
+Many medical facilities in Aden, southern Yemen's main city, have closed as staffers fled or simply turn patients away.

 In a news release, the International Committee for the Red Cross said the new 60-bed field hospital in Aden has emergency rooms, wards, an X-ray department and a laboratory.